Caso-source/caso-source.github.io/TryHackMe/skynet.md

 Noticing that one of the Length fields is different then the others is indicative of that input being the right combination of username/password.

-Once were into Miles's email we find three emails containing some odd/useful content within the emails.
+Once we're into Miles's email we find three emails containing some odd/useful content within the emails.

 ![](pictures/webmail-skynet.png)